japaneseTemmie/MusicBot.py-2.0/README.md

 - Check locks before running I/O file or VoiceClient operations (channel.join()/vc.play()/vc.stop()/vc.pause() etc.).
 These locks are `FILE_OPERATIONS_LOCKED` and `VOICE_OPERATIONS_LOCKED` (from `settings`).
 - Do _not_ do file I/O directly, instead, send the `write_file()` or `open_file()` function (from `iohelpers`) to an asyncio thread and await its result.
 Or, write your own _async_ I/O functions.
 - Do _not_ call `sleep()` or anything that blocks the event loop.
 Use `asyncio.sleep()` instead.
-- Keep helper functions in `helpers.py`.
-If it grows too big, move your custom functions to a new module.
+- Custom helpers should be kept in a new module in `./helpers`.
 - Avoid interacting with core modules, as they were not written with an API-like system in mind.
 - To log errors or messages to stdout, use `log()`.
 Instead, to log to the `discord.log` file (if logging is explicitly enabled), use `log_to_discord_log()` (from `init.logutils`).
 - Do _not_ use the `TOKEN` constant anywhere unless there's a good reason to. (like running the bot itself)